 “As an LGBTQ female Christian, I have been navigating a religious environment that views me as “other,” “less than,” and “not equal,” for too long.
 These beliefs, held by many dear to my heart, have cast a dark, dangerous shadow over my life.
 After years of searching for my voice, and calling, as a storyteller, my path has led me here.
 It is my goal to change the Christian narrative and liberate the many LGBTQ people living in the dark; oppressed by bad theology.
 I want us all to live and be acknowledged as equals, under God's love.
 There are truths that must be shared.
 We are here to share those truths.”

-Roggio is currently a Production Manager for Whalefilm TV where she manages the crew and operation logistics for the company’s live events and corporate functions for clients like Google, Youtube, VidCon and Women in Film.
+Roggio is currently a freelance producer and production designer in Los Angeles.
 Rocky has been a member of three IATSE unions nationwide and has a Bachelor’s degree in Communications with a focus in Radio, Television, and Film.

 Lost in Translations will be Roggio’s directorial debut.